linkerd/website/linkerd.io/content/releases/_index.md

 major version, then the minor.

-Changes in minor versions are intended to be backwards compatible with the previous version.
-Changes in major version *may* introduce breaking changes, although we try to avoid that whenever possible.
+Changes in minor versions are intended to be backwards compatible with the previous version and will typically not introduce major new features.
+Changes in major version will typically introduce major new features, and *may* introduce breaking changes—although we try to avoid that whenever possible.

+**Support policy**: in general, we support the latest major stable version: we will fix bugs by publishing minor version updates.
+At the maintainer's discretion, these bugfixes may occasioanlly be back-ported to the previous major stable version.

+Stable versions earlier than the previous major version will not receive bugfixes or enhancements.

+Commercial providers of Linkerd (e.g. [Buoyant](https://buoyant.io)) may provide stronger support guarantees.

 ## Edge (latest version: {{% latestedge %}})